 Beginning My PhD Journey: Exploring Smart Textiles for Emotional Wellbeing

-I’m really excited (and a little nervous, in the best way) to share that I’ve officially started my PhD at De Montfort University.
-This research feels like a natural next step for me—bringing together everything I’ve learned in fashion, design, and working closely with industry, and combining it with something I care about deeply: emotional wellbeing.
+This research feels like a natural next step for me, bringing together everything I’ve learned in fashion, design, and industry practice with something I care about deeply - emotional wellbeing.

 My project explores a simple but powerful question: